Report – Peter Knego:

 Perhaps if she were scrapped, those beautiful murals, the quaint furniture, and the bronze fixtures would have been saved.
 An English gentleman, Steven Tacey, has visited the wreck twice.
 During the first visit in 1994, he found out she had been pillaged by the local Canary inhabitants for her precious wood.
 In his haunting photos, nearly all of the windows appear to have been smashed out.
 Her starboard promenade has been torched, and a hole is beginning to appear in the funnel.
 I have not yet heard the outcome of his July 1995 visit.

 In the meantime, a Melbourne group proposes to refloat the two pieces and bring them to Melbourne on a giant barge to be patched together as the SS Australis floating hotel.
 Had this plan been attempted immediately after her grounding, it may have been remotely feasible.
-Now it appears to be little more than a hoax.

 The surf and wind in the Canary Islands will most probably claim the Alferdoss (now the American Star), before any person or group of persons.
 She is about to begin her third winter, helpless and broken, at the mercy of the great ocean she was built to cross.
 I cherish having had the honour of meeting this great lady in her twilight years and partaking of her abundant and unique beauty and character